Francis Gofton: Jewels for the Spanish match

 On 2 March 1623 King James wanted Secretary Conway to visit the Tower of London with Lord Brooke, the Treasurer of the Household, the Chancellor of Exchequer, and George Heriot to select some "fine jewels fit for a woman", and others to be worn in hats.
 Some were for Prince Charles to give as presents in Spain, others were intended to be returned.
-The selection was to be sent to the king at Newmarket.
+The selection was to be sent to the king at Newmarket Palace.
 The jewels selected, including the king's hat badge of the letter "I" or "J" and others which had belonged to Anna of Denmark, were sent to Spain in March with Lord Carey of Leppington to Lord Compton, and in May with Sir Francis Stewart.

 Gofton wrote to Secretary Conway about the plan of King Charles to sell jewels on 17 October 1625.
 He thought the best diamonds in the Tower of London had been sent to the king when he was at Canterbury and not returned, and the remainder in the Tower were "verie meane".
 He sent Conway an inventory including jewels returned from Spain, and contents of the "chest of late Queen Anne" which contained; a gold "flagon" bracelet; a jewel "in fashion of a Jesus" (the cipher of Jesus, "IHS"); 41 small diamonds from a jewel in the shape of a bay leaf; an old cross set with six diamonds of an old cut with four rubies and pearls; a gold chain, buttons, and aglets of "Spanish work" filled with white ambergris; a bodkin set with a diamond cut like a heart; a great ruby set in claws of gold, and other jewels and stones.